fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-revocation.rst

 This section describes the flows to request a Digital Credential status update (i.e. revocation or suspension), involved entities, and validation mechanisms for Digital Credentials in the IT-Wallet system.

-As highlighted in Section :ref:`Digital Credential Lifecycle <Digital Credential Lifecycle>`, a Digital Credential's lifecycle is affected by:
+As highlighted in Section :ref:`credential-revocation:Digital Credential Lifecycle`, a Digital Credential's lifecycle is affected by:

   - The lifecycle of its storing Wallet Instance
   - The validity of Attributes managed by Authentic Sources